-- 1. Read all General Rules. - All articles must have been produced by the 4-H member and completed within the 4-H year.
-All items must be original creation and can not be made from a kit.
-The 4-H member must be enrolled in the project and may submit up to 5 craftworks entries.

-4. No duplicate entries will be accepted (for example, needlepoint key rings)
+- 1. Read all General Rules. - 2.
+All articles must have been produced by the 4-H member and completed within the 4-H year.
+All items must be original creation and cannot be made from a kit. - 3.
+The 4-H member must be enrolled in the project and may submit up to 5 craftworks entries. - 4.
+No duplicate entries will be accepted (for example, needlepoint key rings)

-5. The 4-H Arts and Crafts will be judged on July 26 at the Kingman County Activity Center.
-A schedule will be determined following pre-entry processing.

-6. Must be enrolled in the project.
+- 5. The 4-H Arts and Crafts will be judged on July 24 at the Kingman County Expo Center.
+A schedule will be determined following pre-entry processing. - 6.
+Must be enrolled in the project.
 Ribbons will be awarded to each entry.
 Entries should show progress in 4-Her's work.
-No duplicate entries will be accepted (for example, needlepoint key rings).

-7. All artwork must be titled and signed.

-8. Ribbons will be awarded to each entry

-9. Articles exhibited must be an original design created by the exhibitor.
-See copyright guidelines in the general rules section of the Fair Book (Page 6-7).

-10. Large art items will not be accepted.
-Exhibits must be of a manageable size and be easily transported and displayed by one person.

-11. Multi-Piece items should be marked accordingly.

-12. 4-H members should exhibit in the project in which they are enrolled.
-The Fiber Arts Project offers classes for quilting, embroidery, counted-cross stitch etc. 13.
-No Plants or plant materials needing watering can be entered as an art display or item.

-14. All exhibits are entered at your own risk.

-15. No molded ceramics will be accepted.
-Only original hand-built or wheel-thrown pieces can be accepted.
-16. Leather and Jewelry items can be entered into the Hobbies and Crafts department, not Fine Art department.
-17. LEGO CLASSES (THIS WILL BE THE LAST YEAR THAT LEGO'S WILL BE TAKEN IN THE VISUAL ARTS DEPARTMENT.
-FOR THE 2024 KINGMAN COUNTY FAIR ALL LEGO CREATIONS WILL NEED TO BE ENTERED IN THE STEM ARCHITECTURAL BLOCK CONSTRUCTION DEPARTMENT.)

-18. Lego Kit classes are for kits that are built exactly as the kit intended, with no changes made by the 4-H member.
-Please provide the instructions at the time of judging.

-19. Original Lego Creation is for a Lego design built by a member not following kit instructions.
-This must be an all-original build.

-20. Modified Lego Kit Creation - When the member starts with a kit and adds their own design element or combines two kits together in the build.
-Please include instructions at the time of judging so the judge can see the modifications that were made.
+No duplicate entries will be accepted (for example, needlepoint key rings). - 7.
+All artwork must be titled and signed. - 8.
+Ribbons will be awarded to each entry - 9.
+Articles exhibited must be an original design created by the exhibitor.
+See copyright guidelines in the general rules section of the Fair Book. - 10.
+Large art items will not be accepted.
+Exhibits must be of a manageable size and be easily transported and displayed by one person. - 11.
+Multi-Piece items should be marked accordingly. - 12.
+4-H members should exhibit in the project in which they are enrolled.
+The Fiber Arts Project offers classes for quilting, embroidery, counted-cross stitch etc. - 13.
+Not responsible for live plants needing to be watered during the fair. - 14.
+All exhibits are entered at your own risk. - 15.
+No molded ceramics will be accepted.
+Only original hand-built or wheel-thrown pieces can be accepted. - 16.
+Leather and Jewelry items can be entered into the Hobbies and Crafts department, not Fine Art department. - 17.
+Lego projects will not be allowed in the Visual Arts department.
+Lego projects need to be entered in Department 32, Building Block Engineering.

-- 276. Junior Crafts (7-9)
+276. Junior Crafts

-- 276a.
-Cloverbud Crafts
+276a.
+Cloverbud Visual Arts

-- 277. Intermediate Crafts (10-13)
+277. Intermediate Crafts

-- 278. Senior Crafts (14 & older)
+278. Senior Crafts

-- 279. Junior Recycled Crafts (7-9)
+279. Junior Recycled Crafts

-- 280. Intermediate Recycled Crafts (10-13)
+280. Intermediate Recycled Crafts

-- 281. Senior Recycled Crafts (14 & older)
+281. Senior Recycled Crafts

-- 282. Junior Lego Kit 7-9

-- 283. Intermediate Lego Kit 10-13

-- 284. Senior Lego Kit 14 and older

-- 285. Junior Original Lego Creation 7-9

-- 286. Intermediate Original Lego Creation 10-13

-- 287. Senior Original Lego Creation 14 and older

-- 288. Junior Modified Lego Kit Creation 7-9

-- 289. Intermediate Modified Lego Kit Creation 10-13

-- 290. Senior Modified Lego Kit Creation 14 and older

-Department 22: 4-H Home Environment
+Department 22: 4-H Interior Design & Architecture (Home Environment)

-Check-In: Wednesday, July 26, 4-6pm Judging-Thursday, July 27 at 9:00am Superintendent:
+Check-In: Wednesday, July 24, 4-6pm Judging-Thursday, July 25 at 9:00am Superintendent:

-1. Read General Rules

-2. An entry card must be attached to the exhibit with safety pin(s) or tape and string.
+- 1. Read General Rules - 2.
+An entry card must be attached to the exhibit with safety pin(s) or tape and string. - 3.
+A member may make only one exhibit in this division.

-3. A member may make only one exhibit in this division.
-4. A summary includes plans, explanation of how the time was made or refinished, and how it fits into the color and design of the room.
+- 4. A summary includes plans, explanation of how the time was made or refinished, and how it fits into the color and design of the room.
 Summary also includes project inspiration, challenges, who helped you, and any other information that could be helpful to the judge.
-Summary should be in a plastic protective sleeve attached to the exhibit.

-5. Projects with missing or insufficient summary will be lowered one ribbon placing.

-6. Exhibits should be of high quality (as compared to quick, simple crafts), suitable for use in the home for several months throughout the year.
+Summary should be in a plastic protective sleeve attached to the exhibit. - 5.
+Projects with missing or insufficient summary will be lowered one ribbon placing. - 6.
+Exhibits should be of high quality (as compared to quick, simple crafts), suitable for use in the home for several months throughout the year.
 Holiday specific items are discouraged.